 I don’t know, but if you do know of anyone, send them over to me.

 Finally, here’s to the next bunch of challenges and hopefully I’ll still be here when I reach 400, 500, 600 or more.

-Edit: For some reason this has been my most viewed blog entry, but as of January 2019 I have now completed 500 Strava Challenges, which you can read about here, 750 challenges here and 1,000 challenges here.
+Edit: For some reason this has been my most viewed blog entry, but as of October 2020 I have now completed 500 Strava Challenges, which you can read about here, 750 challenges here and 1,000 challenges here.